Rockstar San Diego: Early years in animation (1984–1993)

-Wanting to become a film director, Angel Studios founder Diego Angel moved from Medellín, Colombia, to Chicago in 1971, when he was in his early 20s.
+Wanting to become a film director, Diego Angel moved from Medellín, Colombia, to Chicago in 1971, when he was in his early 20s.
 He enrolled at Columbia College Chicago to study film and attended the Art Institute of Chicago.
 During his studies, Angel grew fond of computer animation, describing computers as "the future of art".
 In 1984, Angel moved with his wife and two children from Chicago to San Diego because he had friends and relatives there, and because the Spanish-language street names and proximity to Spanish-speaking Mexico made him feel at home.
-He established Angel Studios as a work-for-hire animation studio in January 1984 in Carlsbad, California.
-Angel obtained a computer and an office but, within a few days, realized he could not run a business and be an art director at the same time, and lacked the knowledge to operate the computers.
-Angel consequently hired an art director and a system operator.
+He established Angel Studios as a work-for-hire animation studio in January 1984 in nearby Carlsbad.
+Angel obtained a computer and an office but, within a few days, realized he could not run a business and be an art director at the same time, while also lacking the knowledge to operate the computers.
+He consequently hired an art director and a system operator.
 Angel Studios did not find a paying client for its first six months in operation and garnered only US$5,000 in revenue in its first year.
 Angel said he was "suffering" due to a scarcity of work in the company's first two years in business.
 The company's first project was an educational video for the University of California, San Diego, followed by commercials for Nintendo, Polaroid Corporation, Asiana Airlines, and Cobra Golf, among others.
-Other early projects were productions for NASA and Rohr, Inc., as well as animated logos for Home Box Office and ESPN.
+Other early projects were productions for NASA and Rohr Industries, as well as animated logos for Home Box Office and ESPN.